 An introduction to computer-aided drafting.
 Emphasis is placed on setup; creating and modifying geometry; storing and retrieving predefined shapes; placing, rotating, and scaling objects, adding text and dimensions, using layers, coordinate systems, and plot/print to scale.
 Identify terminology and basic functions used with CAD software; use CAD hardware and software to create, display, and plot/print working drawings.
-(2 lecture and 6 lab hours per week) Prerequisite: BCIS 1305 or COSC 1301 or as corequisite with dept. approval.
+(2 lecture and 6 lab hours per week) Prerequisite: POFI 1204 or as corequisite with dept. approval.
 [CIP15.1302]